 <p>所有图片链接:{{ images_array|join:"|" }}</p>

-Here,archiveDetailthe tags you getimages_arrayThe variable is already an array of image URLs, we can use it directlyjoinFilter it with a vertical bar|to connect.
+here,archiveDetailTags retrieved from comments.images_arrayThe variable is already an array of image URLs, which we can use directlyjoinFilter it with a vertical line|connect.

 The output may be:<p>所有图片链接:/uploads/img1.jpg|/uploads/img2.jpg|/uploads/img3.jpg</p>

-Example three: connecting arrays in custom fields
+Example three: Connecting arrays in custom fields

 {% archiveParams params %}